 What is fruit and vegetable allergy?

 Fruit and vegetable allergy is a reaction that occurs soon after contact to fruit and vegetables.
-These reactions usually occur within minutes after contact, but occasionally can take up to 1-2 hours.
-The reactions occur against proteins that occur in a number of different fruits or vegetables.
+These reactions usually occur within minutes after contact, but sometimes can take up to 1-2 hours.
+The reactions occur against proteins that are in a number of different fruits or vegetables.
 The Rosaceae (apple, pear, cherry, peach, and plum) and Cucurbitaceae (cucumber, melon, watermelon, zucchini, pumpkin) plant groups and kiwi fruit are particularly likely to cause allergies.
 In some cases, the proteins are also found in pollens of these plant groups leading to symptoms of pollen and food allergy (The Pollen-Food Allergy syndrome).

 What are profilins?